How To Create A Phishing Email In 7 Steps

 Step 1.
 Defining Your Goals

 Before attempting to create a phishing email, you need to clearly establish the objectives of your campaign.
-Is it to test employee awareness? assess vulnerabilities within your organization? or perhaps, gather credentials or other sensitive information as part of a red-team exercise.
+Is it to test employee awareness?
+Assess vulnerabilities within your organization?
+Or gather credentials or other sensitive information as part of a red-team exercise.
 Perhaps it’s a mixture of everything.

 Step 2.
 Conducting In-Depth Research